Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 ## Open for Contribution

 Totally open for any Pull Request, please feel free to contribute in any ways.
 There can be errors related with type or something.
-It would be very helpful to me for you to fix this errors.
+It would be very helpful to me for you to fix these errors.

 ## [NestJS](https://docs.nestjs.com/)